Help! I Need Someone to Manage My Website.

 Your website crashed, for whatever reason, and now you can’t get it back up.
 Do you have a recent copy of your website stored somewhere?
 What happens if your hosting provider gets hacked and your website gets compromised or deleted?

 These are just a couple scenarios where having a recent backup of your website that is stored somewhere other than your server can save you if something unexpected happens.
-Any good website maintenance plan should include routine website backups and off-site storage.
+Any good affordable website maintenance service should include routine website backups and off-site storage.

-Any small business website management package you purchase should include these routine updates.
+Any small business website management service or plan you purchase should include these routine updates.

 Updating these softwares can be as simple as clicking a button and waiting for it to update.
 However, occasionally software updates can crash you site.
 This is an example of when you will need a recent backup of your website handy and know how to use it to restore your website.